 THIS IS FUN……..

-Imagine what you can "say" with many different color.
+Imagine what you can “say” with many different colors.

-Did you not see, just written text describes your neighbor with that Green lawn and friends attending that Blue plate lunch.
+Written text describes your neighbor with that green lawn and friends attending that blue-plate lunch.

 Choose unique colors that breathe new life into your subject.